 - Turn the mixer to low and add the baking powder and salt.
 Gradually add the flour and mix until combined.

-- Wrap dough in plastic cling wrap and freeze for 30 minutes or refrigerate until firm (at least 1 hour or overnight).
+- Form dough into a ball and wrap dough tightly in plastic cling wrap and freeze for 30 minutes or refrigerate until firm (at least 1 hour or overnight).

 - Preheat the oven to 350 F. Line the cookie sheet with parchment paper.